Eric Logan shooting stirs anger over racial injustice in Pete Buttigieg's South Bend

 McMorris, who lives in Texas and works with the homeless population there, said her family was dismayed to discover graffiti vandalism at a vigil near the parking lot where her brother was shot.
 The graffiti said "GOOD SHOOT."

-As for the ambitious politician known here and throughout much of the country as "Mayor Pete," McMorris said her family does not blame him for the social and political circumstances that she believes led to her brother's death, saying the mayor "came into a corrupt system."
+As for the ambitious politician known here and throughout much of the country as "Mayor Pete," McMorris said she does not blame him for the social and political circumstances that she believes led to her brother's death, saying the mayor, who met with her family in recent days, "came into a corrupt system."

 In a statement, South Bend Police Department spokesman Ken Garcia said in part: "We believe that the overall quality of life for all residents will improve through the deterrence of criminal activity and an understanding of the diversity of cultures within this community.
 We also work to build and sustain community-police relationships to advance a culture of trust and inclusion."